SansGuidon/bookmarks/README.md

 * [What the Hell Should I Watch on Netflix?](http://whatthehellshouldiwatchonnetflix.com/) - Your First World problems are over.
 * [Carla King](http://mediashift.org/2014/04/indie-publishing-tools-for-small-press-and-author-co-ops/) - (2014) 6 Great Self-Publishing Tools for Small Press and Author Co-Ops
 * [Alex Efros](https://powerman.name/doc/asciidoc) - AsciiDoc cheatsheet
 * [ThoughtWorks](https://www.thoughtworks.com/radar/how-to-byor) - How to build your ThoughtWorks Radar
 * [WikiDiff](https://wikidiff.com/) - display difference between two terms, using wikipedia definition.
 Useful when answering online tests
 * [bacook17/acronym](https://github.com/bacook17/acronym) - ACRONYM (Acronym CReatiON for You and Me) | A python-based tool for creating English-ish Acronyms from your fancy project
 * [r/personalfinance/tools](https://www.reddit.com/r/personalfinance/wiki/tools) - Personal Finance Tools : Redditor-created Spreadsheets
 * [lusarz/jira-node-cli](https://github.com/lusarz/jira-node-cli) - JIRA command line interface written in NodeJS
 * [Maxime Blondel](https://www.maddyness.com/2018/04/04/100-outils-pour-lancer-sa-startup-sans-developpeur-ni-graphiste-et-presque-sans-argent/) - (2018) :fr: [FR] (2018) 100 outils pour lancer sa startup sans développeur ni graphiste (et presque sans argent)
 * [Guesstimate](https://www.getguesstimate.com/models) - free models and tools for modeling things that aren't certain.
 You can forecast your earnings from a new venture, predict the amount of time completing a big project will take, or experiment with scientific theories.
 People have used it to optimize video games, understand lottery payoffs, and estimate the costs of childcare.
+* [Dan Pollock](https://someonewhocares.org/hosts/) - how to make the internet not suck (as much) | a hosts file to prevent your computer from connecting to selected internet hosts.
+This is an easy and effective way to protect you from many types of spyware, reduces bandwidth use, blocks certain pop-up traps, prevents user tracking by way of "web bugs" embedded in spam, provides partial protection to IE from certain web-based exploits and blocks most advertising you would otherwise be subjected to on the internet.

 # Programming
 > News